INTERCULTURAL MANAGEMENT IN HOSPITALITY & TOURISM - 2022/3

 Thus, the summative assessment for this module consists of:

-• A group presentation assignment to provide analysis of a real-life conflict case study.
+1. A group presentation assignment to provide analysis of a real-life conflict case study.
 This will allow the students to disseminate the essential rich information from interviews, and analyse the case toward a evaluative conclusion in a concise and professional manner.
-Presented in week 6

 Formative assessment and feedback

-Feedback and assessment will be via surrey learn a grading criteria grid will be provided at the outset of the module.
+Grading criteria grids will be provided at the onset of the module.

 - • Evaluate and apply, within the hospitality and tourism context, appropriate theories and concepts of relations in organisational culture and the development of intercultural management;

 - • Explore factors of intercultural competence, cultural diversity and cultural identity from a strategic, organisational, and marketing perspective;

 - • Understanding the ethical factors that arise from an intercultural perspective on business activities;

 - • Exposure to a range of critical approaches drawn from various disciplines, including history, anthropology, sociology, organisational development, and management science

 |• Research and assess theories, paradigms, principles and concepts of intercultural management and the effects thereof (C, K, T);